Is it safe to feed lobster to dogs

 Yes, dogs can eat lobster tails, but with caution.
 Ensure that the lobster tails are thoroughly cooked, plain, and free of seasoning.
 Remove the shell and any bones before offering a small portion to your dog.
 Remember that moderation is key when sharing lobster or any seafood with your furry friend.

-How Much Lobster Can Dogs Eat Safely?
+How Much Lobster Can Dogs Eat?

 As a general guideline, it’s recommended to limit lobster meat to 10% or less of your dog’s total daily food intake.